stackforge/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 A little example may clarify this.
 Consider the following:

-* Your environment has N nodes.
+* Your environment has 3 Controller nodes and 1 Zabbix node.
 * You want to establish no more than K tenants.
 * You want to provide direct external access to no more than M virtual instances.

 Calculate the required number of Public and Floating IP addresses as follows:

-Nova-Network with HA
+:Nova-Network with HA:
+       The Public range must have 5 IPs
+       (one for each Controller and Zabbix node plus one for the environment's Virtual IP);
-	The Public range must have N+1 IPs; the Floating range must have M IPs.
+       the Floating range must have M IPs.

-Neutron with HA
+:Neutron with HA:
+        The Public range must have 4(3+1) IPs
+        (one for each Controller and Zabbix node plus one for the environment's Virtual IP);
-	The Public range must have N+1 IPs; the Floating range must have K+M IPs.
+        the Floating range must have K+M IPs.

-If you are not using HA
+:If you are not using HA:
-	You may decrease the Public range by one IP address (which would be allocated for the Virtual IP in HA mode).
+         You may decrease the Public range by one IP (which would be allocated for the Virtual IP in HA mode).